 • Decision: ROI calculators, testimonials, and how-to guides.

-Imagine you’re selling an online course.
-At the awareness stage, your content might focus on blog posts like “10 Signs You’re Ready to Scale Your Business.”
 For consideration, you could offer a free webinar or case study showing how your course helped someone else.
 At the decision stage, testimonials or a demo of the course platform can seal the deal.

 Flexibility